polkadot-fellows/xcm-format/README.md

 - *Asymmetric*: XCM messages do not have results.
 Any results must be separately communicated to the sender with an additional message.
 - *Agnostic*: XCM makes no assumptions about the nature of the Consensus System between which messages are being passed.

-The fact that XCM gives these *Absolute* guarantees allows it to be practically *Asymmetric* whereas other non-Absloute protocols would find this difficult.
+The fact that XCM gives these *Absolute* guarantees allows it to be practically *Asymmetric* whereas other non-Absolute protocols would find this difficult.

 Being *Agnostic* means that XCM is not simply for messages between parachain(s) and/or the Relay-chain, but rather that XCM is suitable for messages between disparate chains connected through one or more bridge(s) and even for messages between smart-contracts.
 Using XCM, all of the above may communicate with, or through, each other.